JermellB/restagraph/docs/HTTP_API.md

 # The Schema API

-This describes the types of resources that can be created on "this" instance, and what optional attributes they can have.
+This describes the types of resources that can be created, and what optional attributes they can have.

 It´s the "other half" of the main (raw) API, and is read-only - there is no provision for updating the schema via this API.